Program customization

 Details

-DescriptionThe aim of this TU is to understand the links between drugs and society from an economic, regulatory, environmental and societal point of view.
+DescriptionThe objective of this TU to understand the links between medicine and society from an economic, regulatory, environmental, and societal perspective.

-General vision of the place of drugs in society: pharmacoeconomics, drugs as a social object, links between drugs and public health, regulatory aspects and the global healthcare system, environmental issues.
+Overview of the place of medicine in society: pharmacoeconomics, medicine as a social object, links between medicine and public health, regulatory aspects and healthcare systems around the world, environmental issues.

 Number of hours16h